ResourcesArticles

 3. Consider credit limits

-4. Look for spend management software
+4. Look for expense management software

 Access the capital your business needs with Ramp

-Fiona Lee is the Head of Content at Ramp, overseeing content marketing, customer education, and customer marketing.
-She brings over a decade of editorial experience developing high-quality B2B marketing and customer support content.
-Prior to Ramp, she led content teams at companies large and small, including Google and Intercom, where she developed a strong interest in small businesses growth topics.
+Fiona writes about B2B growth strategies and digital marketing.
+Prior to Ramp, she led content teams at Google and Intercom.
 Fiona graduated from UC Berkeley with a degree in English.
 Outside of work, she spends time dreaming about hiking the Pacific Crest Trail one day.

 Ramp is dedicated to helping businesses of all sizes make informed decisions.
 We adhere to strict editorial guidelines to ensure that our content meets and maintains our high standards.